-82 Notably, pursuant to DTC Rule 31 (DTCC Shareholders Agreement), a Participant (with only specified exceptions) is required to purchase and own common shares of DTCC; a Limited Participant is not subject to Rule 31.
+81 Notably, pursuant to DTC Rule 31 (DTCC Shareholders Agreement), a Participant (with only specified exceptions) is required to purchase and own common shares of DTCC; a Limited Participant is not subject to Rule 31.

 Generally, the same rules and procedures apply within each DTC participation category, regardless of the identity, type, or location of the applicant.
 However, some Participant accounts may be subject to additional requirements or restrictions.
 For example, certain foreign CSDs maintain only free of payment accounts at DTC.
 These accounts are systematically restricted by DTC from receiving deliveries of securities versus payment or payment orders but are not restricted from receiving or delivering securities free of payment.
 This restriction limits not only DTC's risks, but also those of the Participant subject to the restriction, by preventing misdirected valued transactions.
-Additional requirements and Pledgees to help address applicable risks.
-Ultimately, an applicant for participation must conform to any condition and requirement that DTC reasonably deems necessary for the protection of DTC and its Participants.83
+Additional requirements applicable to non-U.S. entities are set forth in DTC's Policy Statements on the Admission of Participants and Pledgees to help address applicable risks.
+Ultimately, an applicant for participation must conform to any condition and requirement that DTC reasonably deems necessary for the protection of DTC and its Participants.82